actualbudget/actual/docs/budgeting/categories.md

 ## Category Notes

-It is possible to add notes to Categories, to do this hover over the category that you would like to add a note to, a paper icon will appear.
+It is possible to add notes to Categories.
+To do this, hover over the category that you would like to add a note to.
+A paper icon will appear.

 ![](/static/img/categories/CategoryGroupRename.png)